 Ensure your baby’s head is appropriately aligned with the rest of his/her body, and not turned over to the side.
 You could also lay a breastfeeding pillow carefully across your lap to get comfort and additional support.

 In case you are recovering from a c-section or in case you have big breasts, the football hold position may be a great position to stick to.
-This position helps in keeping your baby’s weight off your abdomen.
+This position works well to keep your baby’s weight off your abdomen.

-With your elbow properly bent, hold your child beside you, aligned with your waist.
+However, you have to bend your elbow properly to hold your child beside you and align with your waist.
 Support your child’s head with your hand, and make her face your breast.

 Her back would rest on your forearm as if you are holding a football or a clutch bag.

 Support your breast with your second hand in a c-shape.

 This position is also recommended for premature babies.